rng-guy/NFSMWBartender/README.md

-# Installation
+# How do I install Bartender?

 **Before installing** this mod:
-1. make sure you have read and understood the [limitations section](#Limitations) further below,
+1. make sure you have read and understood the ["What should I know...?" section](#basic-feature-set-1) further below,
 2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
 3. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).